- How important is time?

 They explained the deep biologic purpose of sleep.
 If you remember in the Cold Thermogenesis series I said I believed sleep was also primordial to life, and we evolved wakefulness.

 I think this explains the paradox in all these chronobiologic papers.
-We have seen through the human genome project data that “gene theory” alone can not explain the complexity of human life when we have less genes than our ancestors, and yet, we have extraordinary physiologic traits never seen before in our primate tree.
+We have seen through the human genome project data that “gene theory” alone can not explain the complexity of human life when we have fewer genes than our ancestors, and yet, we have extraordinary physiologic traits never seen before in our primate tree.
+Might there be another way to transfer information other than DNA?
 There is no way the hardwired genome can be the ultimate controller of us.
-This is precisely why cancer researcher remain stumped about cancer in my opinion.
+This is precisely why cancer researcher remains stumped about cancer in my opinion.
 They do not understand how the current of injury has homology to regeneration in animals like salamanders.
 Salamanders can regenerate huge parts of their missing body and they never get cancer.
 Moreover, if they do not get taken out by a predator they can live forever.
 This implies they are a perfect example of a zero entropy system that uses QED perfectly.

-Cancer researchers believe the genome is the key when the science says it is the epirgenome, the software that really runs our computer (genome).
+Cancer researchers believe the genome is the key when the science says it is the epigenome, the software that really runs our computer (genome).

 Scientists and lay public forget that comparative anatomy is what validated the genetic method, not the other way round.
-Moreover, I believe that this discipline will also will validate how QED controls biology, organic chemisty, and genetics.
+Moreover, I believe that this discipline will also validate how QED controls electrons and protons to give biophysical controls over biology, organic chemistry, and genetics.
 I think the brain is the key in making these linkages.
 My blog exists only to point out these things.

 The simplistic “this gene is for clocks” model just could not explain the complexity of observed reality that is sleep.